Hurricane Dorian will be 'very big' storm, Trump says, as Floridians prepare for potential Category 3

 "Hurricane Dorian looks like it will be hitting Florida late Sunday night," Trump tweeted Thursday morning.
 "Be prepared and please follow State and Federal instructions, it will be a very big Hurricane, perhaps one of the biggest!"

-TROPICAL STORM DORIAN'S PATH: WHAT YOU NEED TO KNOW
+HURRICANE DORIAN'S PATH: WHAT YOU NEED TO KNOW

 Dorian is still "a long ways away" from eventually hitting the Florida coast, which gives residents across the area "plenty of time" to prepare, according to Fox News meteorologist Adam Klotz.